UKCloud/documentation/articles/vmware/vmw-how-configure-ipsec-vpn.md

 #### Phase 1 parameters

 Phase 1 sets up mutual authentication of the peers, negotiates cryptographic parameters, and creates session keys.

-The Phase 1 parameters used by an advanced gateway are:
+The supported Phase 1 parameters are:

 - Main mode